Eglantine Church, Lisburn.

 They are as follows:-

-St. Sierz S. Grondowski crashed his Spitfire Mk5, number W3427 on a hillside near Lisburn in bad weather whilst on a training exercise.
+St. Sierz S. Grondowski died on 11th September 1943 when he crashed his Spitfire Mk5, number W3427 on a hillside near Lisburn in bad weather whilst on a training exercise.

 Plt.
-W. Kolek crashed his Spitfire Mk5, number BL469 on landing following a training flight.
+W. Kolek crashed his Spitfire Mk5, number BL469 on landing following a training flight on 11th September 1943.

 Ppor J.R.
-Tuczemski crashed his Spitfire Mk5, number AB245 near Ballymena after hitting an obstacle when on a training flight.
+Tuczemski crashed his Spitfire Mk5, number AB245 near Ballymena after hitting an obstacle when on a training flight on 22nd August 1943.

-All three of these airmen were from 315 Squadron based at Ballyhalbert and buried nearby are the 2 airmen mentioned below.
+All three of these airmen were based at Ballyhalbert and buried nearby are the men mentioned below.

 Pilot Officer Walter Bartholomew McManus was from 504 Squadron and was flying Spitfire J/5469 which had been purchased as part of the Belfast Telegraph Spitfire Fund and was named "Down"